Future-Proofing Your Business: Cybersecurity Due Diligence as an Ongoing Process

 Zero Trust Network Access Policy

 Part of making company networks more robust is rethinking their structure and role management, and Zero Trust is the policy to adopt.
-It asserts that each user needs only the bare minimum privileges that let them perform their duties adequately.
+It asserts that each user needs only the bare minimum privileges that let them perform their duties adequately, which can be further supported by a PAM solution to restrict, control, and monitor privileged access.

 This means entire network segments should be off-limits to certain user classes.
 User identification and confirmation also benefit from technologies like multi factor authentication.